yujiri8/yujiri.xyz/protagonism/age_of_consent.md

-TITLE Age of consent ideology is self-contradicting NAV "Age of consent"
+TITLE There is no age of consent
+NAV "Age of consent"
 TEMPLATE DEFAULT
 DESC Ironically, enforcing an "age of consent" requires violating consent.